-In no event shall any task, type of work or hours of work that are not typically authorized as personal care under the Employer's Medicaid personal care, community options program entry system, chore services program, or respite care program, or respite care or residential services and support to persons with developmental disabilities under RCW 71A.12 or respite care as defined in RCW 74.13.270, or that would otherwise constitute covered services under Section 19.1 above, be considered covered work or covered hours of work under this Agreement, and this Agreement shall not be in force and effect with respect to such work or hours of work.
+In no event shall any task, type of work or hours of work that are not typically authorized as personal care under the Employer's Medicaid personal care, community options program entry system, chore services program, or respite care program, or respite care or residential services and support to persons with developmental disabilities under RCW 71A.12 or respite care as defined in RCW 74.13.270, or that would otherwise constitute covered services under this Agreement, and this Agreement shall not be in force and effect with respect to such work or hours of work.
 Nothing in this Article prevents the Employer or a contractor for the Employer from contracting with other provider types, including, but not limited to home care agencies, adult family homes, or nutritionists for services outlined in Sections 19.1, 19.8 and 19.9 where a client has chosen to have services delivered by such a provider instead of an individual provider.